This post may contain affiliate links. Please read our disclosure policy.

 How does coconut soup get its flavor?

-Fresh aromatics, consisting of onions, carrots, garlic, and ginger will get the flavor fest started.
+Fresh aromatics, consisting of onions, carrots, garlic, and ginger, will get the flavor fest started.
 The Thai influence shines through by simmering everything with curry paste and coconut milk.
-Cilantro or Thai basil and a squeeze of lime add an authentic touch and elevates the regional flavors.
+Cilantro or Thai basil and a squeeze of lime add an authentic touch and elevate the regional flavors.

 Recipe variations

-- Don't hesitate to switch out the vegetables in this soup.
-The possibilities are endless, and you can't make a wrong choice.
+- Feel free to swap out the vegetables in this soup—there are countless options, and you can't go wrong.

-- Create a creamier texture with enhanced coconut taste by replacing 1 ½ cups of vegetable broth with a 15-ounce can of coconut cream.
+- Give this soup a thicker, creamy texture by replacing 1 ½ cups of vegetable broth with a 15-ounce can of coconut cream.
+You can add the cream without replacing the broth for more volume.

-- Expand your entree options for coconut milk soup by serving it over cooked rice noodles or brown rice.
+- Serve Thai curry soup by serving it over cooked rice noodles or brown rice your noodle lovers.

 Storage and reheat